jakedansoncyber/GoConcurrency/doc.md

 - Channels:
     - Generate copies of that memory and pass it along in our application
         - One side of the channel will have a sender that will send a message into the channel
         - Then it will be recieved on the other side by a go routine.
-But the recieved message will be a copy of the message instead of the original message itself so we are not using the same memroy.
+But the recieved message will be a copy of the message instead of the original message itself so we are not using the same memory.
 - Mutexs:
     - Protect a certain section of memory so that only one operator can manipulate that memory at one time.